Unless otherwise directed by the Purchase Order, the following quality system requirements apply:

 - the importance of ethical behavior

-The seller shall establish and implement test and inspections necessary to assure the authenticity of purchased product, including:
+The Supplier shall establish and implement test and inspections necessary to assure the authenticity of purchased product, including:

 - Visual inspection

-Tests and inspections shall be performed in accordance with clearly delineated accept/reject criteria provided or approved by Bowhead Manufacturing.
+Tests and inspections shall be performed in accordance with clearly delineated accept/reject criteria.
 The seller shall prepare and provide to Bowhead Manufacturing records evidencing tests and inspections performed and conformance of the product to specified acceptance criteria.

 Tests and inspections shall be performed by persons that have been trained and qualified concerning types and means of parts counterfeiting and how to conduct effective product authentication.